Who hasn’t heard about the marketing mix?

 You can read an updated version of this article below.

 What Marketing Means in 2018

 As marketing guru Tim Ambler explained:

 “[The essence of marketing is] the sourcing and harvesting of cash flow.”

 This definition is a starting point to how marketing has to be seen today.
 It is the bridge between the organisation and its customers–a commercial relationship that leads to providing a business with cash flow.

-Further inspiration comes from Al Ries, the great mind who popularised the concept of positioning.
+My inspiration for this article comes from Al Ries, the great mind who popularised the concept of positioning.
 He recently challenged the four P’s, suggesting an alternative framework, the 4 M’s: merchandise, market, media, and message.

-Digging into the 4 (but actually 5) M’s of Today’s Marketing Mix
+Digging into the 4 M’s of Today’s Marketing Mix

 The first step of developing a successful business strategy is to understand who your customers are.